Open-Collective-Foundation/docs/how-it-works/financial-contributions/in-kind.md

 # In-Kind Contributions

-To make an in-kind (a.k.a. non-cash) contribution, please contact the initiative about your intentions.
-You and the initiative should work together to facilitate the contribution.
+To make an in-kind (a.k.a. non-cash) contribution, please contact the Collective about your intentions.
+You and the Collective should work together to facilitate the contribution.

-Once the contribution has been made, and the contributed items are in the initiative’s possession, the initiative should notify Open Collective Foundation staff.
+Once the contribution has been made, and the contributed items are in the Collective’s possession, the Collective should notify Open Collective Foundation staff.
 So that we can report accurately on the contribution, please send the following information to [contact@opencollective.foundation](mailto:contact@opencollective.foundation):

-* Name of initiative
+* Name of Collective
 * Name of contributor (whether an individual or organization)
 * Date received
 * Detailed description of goods received

 {% hint style="info" %}
-If your initiative will be regularly accepting non-monetary donations, you can also batch them all together and [send OCF](../../about/contact-us.md) a spreadsheet at the end of each month.
+If your Collective will be regularly accepting non-monetary donations, you can also batch them all together and [send OCF](../../about/contact-us.md) a spreadsheet at the end of each month.
 This will ensure we can keep all of this required information for us for our records.
 Feel free to use [this template](https://docs.google.com/spreadsheets/u/2/d/1A8de4z82oCu2cOVtQ5\_5ac5N9RsWqKrsxbCXt6i4B38/copy) if it helps!
 {% endhint %}

 ### **Tax-deductibility of in-kind contributions**